the-peon-project/peon-wartable/containers/steamcmd-wine/README.md

 An **OpenSource** project to assist gamers in self-deploying/managing game servers.\
 Intended to be a one-stop-shop for game server deployment/management.\
-If run on a public/paid cloud, it is architected to try to minimise costs (easy schedule/manage uptime vs downtime)\
+If run on a public/paid cloud, it is architected to try to minimize costs (easy schedule/manage uptime vs downtime)\

 ## Support the Project